mfahn/fahnland/README.md

 # Fahn Land

 This website is the product of several years of inconsistent work.
-It is one of the first websites of its kind because it uses dropdowns integrated with the latest version of ReactRouter.
+It uses dropdowns integrated with the latest version of ReactRouter.
 I had the hardest time finding tutorials to make everything work together, so feel free to copy the structure.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).